 It is expected that investors will steer away from apartment buying and look to buy detached homes.
 However, those investors who are buying and hoping to implement negative gearing as a strategy need to be aware that they may need to hold onto properties for longer in order to realise adequate capital growth on their investments.

 A slowing property market in Australia will see rental yields also ease.
-But given that Australia has witnessed record property price growth, many relators say that this is to be expected.
+But given that Australia has witnessed record property price growth, many realtors say that this is to be expected.

 Do you want to know more about investment property?
-Then contact eChoice, we can help you find the right home loan for you.
+Then contact eChoice and find the right home loan for YOU today.